reactjs/react.dev/content/docs/implementation-notes.md

 It also assumes an understanding of the [differences between React components, their instances, and elements](/blog/2015/12/18/react-components-elements-and-instances.html).

+The stack reconciler was used in React 15 and earlier.
+It is located at [src/renderers/shared/stack/reconciler](https://github.com/facebook/react/tree/15-stable/src/renderers/shared/stack/reconciler).

 ### Video: Building React from Scratch

 [Paul O'Shannessy](https://twitter.com/zpao) gave a talk about [building React from scratch](https://www.youtube.com/watch?v=_MAD4Oly9yg) that largely inspired this document.